 The apartment was dark, blackout blinds drawn shut, and Taylor blindly groped the wall for the nearest light switch.
 When the lights flicked on, her eyes scanned the apartment eagerly.

 It lay in ruins before her, like a tornado had swept through.
 The couch was flipped on its side, the cushions strewn about the floor with its stuffing pouring through the torn-open holes, like little puffs of snow all over the carpet.
 Broken plates, cups, and other kitchenware littered the linoleum in the kitchen, and the bookcase, entertainment system, and desk had all been knocked to the floor.
 Pages from books were strewn everywhere, a graveyard of tangled stories and words.

 She tried her voice, to call for Jason, but the words would not leave her throat.
 She knew immediately that something was not right.

-Everything in her was telling her to leave, to run away quickly while she still had the chance, but the curiosity in her burned.
-She had to keep going.
+Everything in her was telling her to leave, to run away while she still had the chance, but the curiosity in her burned.
+She had to know.

-Taylor clasped a hand over her mouth and gasped.
-The leather belt dug with a vice into Jason's neck, leaving red welts that contrasted sharply with the ghostly pallor of his face.
+She gasped, clapping her hand over her mouth in shock.
+The belt dug with a vice into Jason's neck, leaving welts that contrasted sharply with the ghostly pallor of his face.
 With his mouth open—as if frozen in an attempt to gasp for air—and his glazed, vacant eyes directed skywards, Taylor felt bile rise in her stomach at the sight of him.

-Sobbing into her hand, she drew back and forced herself to look away, but it was too late, and the image was already burned into her memory.
+Sobbing into her hand, she drew back and forced herself to look away, but it was too late, the image already burned into her memory.

-On the counter, she spotted a sheet of paper torn from what looked like the back page a book.
-She gripped the edges of the counter and pulled herself too it, not trusting her legs be able to stand on their own.
+Near the sink, she spotted a sheet of paper torn from what looked like the back page a book.
+She gripped the edges of the counter and pulled herself to it, not trusting her legs to hold her steady.